Islamic design

 • those designed to be enjoyed from a moving position, usually a path;

-neither of them use any form which could not be seen in a natural situation and, generally, they must also be entered to be experienced.
+neither of these use any form which could not be seen in a natural situation and, generally, they must also be entered to be experienced.
 This latter requirement gives rise to the use of fences and screens to define, focus, hide and reveal.

 Planting in Japan made use of the wide variety of natural plants found there, but you should be familiar with the concepts of